lizhonggang1984/cs766/README.md

 <img src="/display/figure6.png" alt="figure6"/>

-**Figure6 Representative images selected from BDD tracking dataset into our study. a,b: Images with annotation as day time c,d: Images with annotation as night time**
+**Figure 6: Representative images selected from BDD tracking dataset into our study. a,b: Images with annotation as day time c,d: Images with annotation as night time**

 2.3 Hardware and Workflow
 In our study, we submitted our jobs to Euler cluster (WACC Computational Infrastructure) and CHTC's high-throughput computing servers and ran with a single GPU.
 We further set and fixed our configurations by anaconda (conda create) and docker image